top of page

 • illness of parent or person with whom the child is residing being harmful to the child

-Who is required to apply for an Emergency Residence Order?
+Who can apply for an Emergency Residence Order?

 Believe it or not, legally speaking anyone can apply for an Emergency Order.
 Remember applying is different from getting the order.
 Generally, almost all applications are made by the local authority but the police or the NSPCC could also apply.